SanderMertens/flecs/README.md

 Last v2 release: [Flecs v2.4.8](https://github.com/SanderMertens/flecs/releases/tag/v2.4.8).

 ## What is an Entity Component System?
-ECS is a new way of organizing code and gameplay data that lets you build game worlds that are larger, more complex and are easier to extend.
-ECS is different in how it dynamically binds simulation logic ('systems') with game data ('components').
+ECS is a new way of organizing code and data that lets you build games that are larger, more complex and are easier to extend.

-Something is typically called an ECS when it:
+Something is called an ECS when it:
 - Has _entities_, that uniquely identify objects in a game
 - Has _components_, which are datatypes that can be added to entities
 - Has _systems_ which are functions that run for all entities matching a component _query_

-A simple example of this would be a game with two components, `Position` and `Velocity`, and a `Move` system that finds all entities with both components, and adds `Velocity` to `Position`.
+For example, a game has a `Move` _system_ that has a _query_ with two _components_, `Position, Velocity`.
+When the system is ran it is dynamically matched with all _entities_ that have at least these two components.

 For more info on ECS, check the [ECS FAQ](https://github.com/SanderMertens/ecs-faq)!